-Last weekend I was enjoying myself while reading some flattering comments that had been made about one of my paintings by an artist ‘friend’ who called himself, “Beni Mellal” from Mexico.
-Out of curiousity, I decided to check out Beni’s paintings…
+On Facebook I was reading some flattering comments that were made about one of my paintings by a Facebook ‘friend’ who called himself, “Beni Mellal” from Mexico.
+Out of curiosity, I decided to check out Beni’s paintings…much to my surprise, shock and horror, I realized Beni was a copycat artist and stealing my art!

-Much to my surprise and shock, I found Beni’s painting album proudly displayed exact copies of my original oil paintings, with his signature in the lower left-hand corner - AND to make things worse, there were glowing comments on Beni’s page complimenting him on his great art!
+Beni’s painting album proudly displayed exact copies of my original oil paintings complete with his signature in the lower left-hand corner.
+AND to make matters worse, there were glowing comments on Beni’s page complimenting him on his great art!
+He was a copycat artist of MY original artwork!

-On the left is my original painting, “On Edge,” by Lori McNee © 2007 and on the right is the finished copycat version by, “Beni Mellal”…
+Below is my original painting, and above is the finished copycat version by, “Beni Mellal”…

 and here’s another…